 Although the G7 recently complied well with its digitalisation and ICT commitments, there is room for improvement.
 In agreeing to such a wide range of commitments, spanning numerous subjects and addressing broad global challenges, the G7 has struggled to maintain a consistent focus on core issues.
 Yet it appears that when G7 leaders agree to specific digitalisation commitments, compliance scores are much higher, as seen with the high compliance rates from 2000 and 2016.

 To improve their compliance, G7 leaders should consider making more commitments on digitalisation, focus on a specific subject and indicate a particular outcome that they want to achieve.

 Leaders should also consider referring explicitly to the actions required to achieve compliance, and those actions should link to reducing digital inequalities.
 Compliance is higher with commitments that specify creating a task force, developing new frameworks or implementing a plan of action.

-Fourth, G7 leaders should invite the heads of Google, Amazon, Facebook and Apple to their summit to help address open data policies and data sharing, and to create transparency on emerging issues.
-The G7 leaders’ discussions on data privacy produced poor compliance results, likely due to their lack of understanding of the effects that releasing data has on innovation.
-G7 leaders should bridge the digital divide by continuing the dialogue on the 2015 International Open Data Charter.
+G7 leaders should consider inviting large technology and data companies (such as Google, Facebook and Amazon) to the summit to address topics such as data privacy and data protection, in order to create more transparency.
+There is mediocre compliance with commitments on data privacy and protection due to a lack of clarity and understanding of the impacts of releasing data for innovation.
+G7 leaders can bridge the digital divide with these large technology leaders by continuing previous discussions on the Open Data Charter.